statiagov/gesmew/guides/content/developer/core/shipments.md

 * how shipments and shipping are implemented in Gesmew
 * how to specify your shipping structure
 * how split shipments work
-* how to configure products for special shipping treatment
+* how to configure establishments for special shipping treatment
 * how to capture shipping instructions

-Gesmew uses a very flexible and effective system to calculate shipping, accommodating the full range of shipment pricing: from simple flat rate to complex product-type- and weight-dependent calculations.
+Gesmew uses a very flexible and effective system to calculate shipping, accommodating the full range of shipment pricing: from simple flat rate to complex establishment-type- and weight-dependent calculations.

 The Shipment model is used to track how items are delivered to the buyer.

 Shipments have the following attributes:

 * `number`: The unique identifier for this shipment.
 It begins with the letter H and ends in an 11-digit number.
-This number is shown to the users, and can be used to find the order by calling `Gesmew::Shipment.find_by(number: number)`.
+This number is shown to the users, and can be used to find the inspection by calling `Gesmew::Shipment.find_by(number: number)`.
 * `tracking`: The identifier given for the shipping provider (i.e. FedEx, UPS, etc).
 * `shipped_at`: The time when the shipment was shipped.
 * `state`: The current state of the shipment.